About Better Caring

 We want to thank the many pioneering care workers who enthusiastically joined the Better Caring community and became early adopters of the platform.
 Thank you for all the coffees and discussions, and for your patience as we built a platform that responded to your needs.
 Without you Better Caring would still be an idea.

-Previously a Partner of a global financial institution, Peter ran operating businesses before founding and managing their US venture capital business.
-He saw up close how technology could empower consumers and transform industries.
-Along the way, he’s founded companies in financial services and hospitality and has served on the boards of several private and public companies.
+Peter has seen up close how technology can transform industries and empower consumers, and founded Better Caring to ensure the best care for his own parents.
+He was previously a Partner of a global financial institution and ran operating businesses before founding and managing a US venture capital business.
+He has also founded companies in financial services and hospitality and served on the boards of several private and public companies.

+Tony gained significant investment banking experience in roles with JPMorgan, Ord Minnet Securities and ANZ Investment Banking.
 Tony is the founder and principal of Spark Capital, a boutique corporate advisor and investment firm.
-With significant experience in investment banking, Tony has worked closely with a number of start-ups and takes an active role in a number of technology businesses.
+He has worked closely with a number of start-up and technology companies and takes an active role in a number of technology businesses.
+Tony holds a Bachelor of Commerce (First Class Honours) in Finance.

 Chief Technology Officer